apache/cordova-docs/docs/en/edge/cordova/storage/localstorage/localstorage.md

 Details
 -----------

-The `window.localStorage` interface is based on the W3C Web Storage interface.
+The `window.localStorage` interface implements the W3C's [Web Storage interface](http://dev.w3.org/html5/webstorage/).
 An app can use it to save persistent data using key-value pairs.
-The `window.sessionStorage` interface works the same way, but all data is cleared each time the app closes.
+The `window.sessionStorage` interface works the same way in every respect, except that all data is cleared each time the app closes.
+Each database provides a separate namespace.

 Supported Platforms
 -------------------